 Jo Oliver, Fund Manager for Octopus Titan VCT, added:

-“Titan has been investing in early stage innovative companies since it launched ten years ago.
-In that time the UK has continued to build its reputation for creating truly world class companies and developed a thriving eco-system of talented entrepreneurs.
-The volume and quality of investment opportunities shows no sign of slowing.”
+“Titan has been investing in early-stage innovative companies since it launched ten years ago.
+In that time the UK has continued to build its reputation for creating truly world-class companies and developed a thriving eco-system of talented entrepreneurs.
+The volume and quality of investment opportunities show no sign of slowing.”

 VCTs offer investors up to 30% upfront income tax relief providing that shares in the VCT are held for at least five years, as well as tax-free dividends and tax-free growth.